-Powers and functions

-No Powers Functions

-6. Administer trading regulations The imposition and collection of taxes and

-surcharges on fees as related to the

-municipality's functions

-7. Administer billboards and display Imposition and collection of other taxes,

-of advertisements in public areas levies and duties as related to municipality's

-functions.

-8. Administer cemeteries, funeral Provision and Maintenance of Municipal

-parlors, and crematoria roads/streets

-9. Control of public nuisances Management of municipal airfields

-10. Control of undertaking that sell Provision of environmental health services

-liquor to the public

-11. Ensure the provision of facilities Provision of disaster management services

-for the accommodation, care, and

-burial of animals

-12. Fencing and fences Develop and administer markets

-13. Licensing of dogs Development and maintenance of municipal

-parks and recreation

-14. Licensing and control of Regulate noise pollution

-undertakings that sell food to the

-public

-15. Administer and maintenance of Receipt and allocation of grants made to the

-local amenities municipality

-16. Development and maintenance of Provision of electricity

-local sport facilities

-17. Municipal public transport Other powers as enshrined in section 83,

-(District) schedule 4(b) of the Municipal
+Powers ar Powers and functions No Powers Functions 6.
+Administer trading regulations The imposition and collection of taxes and surcharges on fees as related to the municipality's functions 7.
+Administer billboards and display of Imposition and collection of other taxes, levies advertisements in public areas and duties as related to municipality's functions.
+8. Administer cemeteries, funeral parlors, Provision and Maintenance of Municipal and crematoria roads/streets 9.
+Control of public nuisances Management of municipal airfields 10.
+Control of undertaking that sell liquor to Provision of environmental health services the public 11.
+Ensure the provision of facilities for the Provision of disaster management services accommodation, care, and burial of animals 12.
+Fencing and fences Develop and administer markets 13.
+Licensing of dogs Development and maintenance of municipal parks and recreation 14.
+Licensing and control of undertakings Regulate noise pollution that sell food to the public 15.
+Administer and maintenance of local Receipt and allocation of grants made to the amenities municipality 16.
+Development and maintenance of local Provision of electricity sport facilities 17.
+Municipal public transport (District) Other powers as enshrined in section 83, schedule 4(b) of the Municipal

-1.5.Basis for the IDP Review Process
+1.5.
+Basis for the IDP Review Process